-Listen to Jo Rogan’s full apology to Spotify over COVID-19 backlash
+Listen to Joe Rogan’s full apology to Spotify over COVID-19 backlash

 Joe Rogan has issued an apology to Spotify after comments on his show about COVID-19 vaccinations led to music superstars Neil Young and Joni Mitchell telling the music streamer to remove their songs last week, reports The Verge.
-The music superstars were angry COVID-19 misinformation spread on Rogan’s popular podcast, which is exclusive to Spotify.
+The music superstars were angry that COVID-19 misinformation spread on Rogan’s popular podcast, which is exclusive to Spotify.

 As other artists joined Mitchell and Young, Spotify saw its stock tank on Friday by as much as 12%, seeing billions wiped off its market cap.
 Soon after, Spotify CEO Daniel Ek published a blog post announcing it would be more transparent about its platform’s rules (i.e., what content creators can and cannot say/do).
 Ek also said going forward, any podcast discussing COVID-19 will have an advisory attached to it that will direct listeners to Spotify’s dedicated COVID-19 hub.